 Dr Vundle sits in various board and executive committees to highlight the plight of the rural and underserved populations.

 Assistant Dean: Teaching and Learning, Faculty of Health Sciences, University of the Witwatersrand

-Sasha’s work takes her between government department boardrooms and remote villages in the Eastern Cape, the North West, Limpopo and Mpumalanga.
+Sasha Stevenson is the Head of Health at SECTION27.
+An attorney by profession, she works primarily on the right of access to health care services.
+Sasha’s work takes her between government department boardrooms, courtrooms and remote villages in the Eastern Cape, Gauteng, Limpopo and Mpumalanga.
 SECTION27’s use of the law to catalyse social change means that, far from maintaining a traditional legal practice, Sasha is just as likely to be found speaking about rights to nurses and patients in a remote rural clinic as doing policy research or drafting court papers.

 Prior to joining SECTION27, Sasha worked at the International Criminal Court in The Hague, before going on to complete an LLM in International Human Rights Law at the University of Cambridge.
 In 2009 she worked as a clerk for the late former Chief Justice Pius Langa.

 Ntombiyenkosi Nkosi is a National Citizen Voice and Action Coordinator for World Vision.
 South Africa.
 Her role is to promote civic education and civic engagement to ensure human rights are upheld to benefit all.
 She serves as a link between communities and duty bearers that leads to community policy dialogues for improved service delivery.